 The Dark Hedges

+The Dark Hedges is an avenue of beech trees along Bregagh Road between Armoy and Stranocum in County Antrim, Northern Ireland.
+The trees form an atmospheric tunnel that has been used as a location in HBO’s popular television series Game of Thrones.
 Drive along the King’s Road which led Ned Stark to his death and Arya Stark away from King’s Landing.
-This is probably one of the most photographed landmarks on the Game of Thrones Map and a hidden road on the way to Bushmills.
+This location is probably one of the most photographed landmarks on the Game of Thrones Map and a hidden road on the way to Bushmills.

 On the edge of the Antrim plateau, Binevenagh boasts panoramic views stretching for miles.
 The location was chosen for the Dothraki Sea far above the city of Meereen, where Daenerys is rescued by her dragon Drogon and brought to his lair.

 Find a full list of filming locations on ireland.com >>

 Game of Thrones Driving Tour Map